 The activity has been built adjacent to a steep slope, so once you are a few feet from the ground, it seems a lot higher, giving all the thrills and excitement whilst remining perfectly safe.

 Another activity built initially for our anniversary celebrations, but has been retained for people using the centre.
-The 24' climbing and abseiling wall is securely fastened to a structural scaffolding framework with steps and platforms to the rear.
+The 24' climbing and abseiling wall is currently being relocated to another area of the site.

 Our north boundary is defined by the river that divides our land from the National Trust.
 We have a set of buoyancy aids and helments for groups to wear when walking down the river bed from the stepping stones to the weir, only a short distance, but can be very challenging if you decide to pick a route through the waist deep water.